5 Types of Tooth Fillings: Which is the Best?

 Amalgam fillings have been used for many years and consist of a silver-coloured filling material made from a mercury, silver, copper, zinc and tin mixture.

-These days, less and less dentists are using the amalgam option for fillings due to their potential to expand and contract with changes in temperature in the mouth which can lead to corrosion.
+These days, fewer and fewer dentists are using the amalgam option for fillings due to their potential to expand and contract with changes in temperature in the mouth, which can lead to corrosion.
 Should this occur, the harmful metallic compounds released disturb the tooth structure and can cause tooth decay and cracks which could result in nerve pain.
 Fortunately, amalgam fillings can be replaced if they pose a problem to your tooth or to your health.

 3. Ceramic Fillings

-The procedure involves scanning your tooth to create a digital 3-D creation of your tooth and surrounding teeth.
-The ceramic restoration is designed on computer, and then milled from a solid porcelain block is placed in the milling chamber, where special tools sculpt the restoration to match the model precisely.
+The procedure involves scanning your tooth to create a digital 3-D model of your tooth and surrounding teeth.
+The ceramic restoration is designed on a computer, and then milled from a solid porcelain block, which is placed in the milling chamber, where special tools sculpt the restoration to match the model precisely.

 4. Gold Fillings